 Sapphires are naturally mined in various colors including blue, purple, pink, yellow and white.
 Whatever color a sapphire may be, higher saturation of color typically commands a higher price in the trade.
 The reason is simply that highly saturated gemstones are much rarer and generally more desired than their counterparts.
 It is common for sapphires to have secondary undertones.
 As an example, blue sapphires typically have a secondary undertone of either purple, green or gray.

 Unlike diamonds, there is no standardized color grading for sapphires.
 There are so many different degrees of hues, saturation and tones amongst sapphires that it is nearly impossible to create a universal color grading.
 We have adopted a grading system as described below to differentiate amongst the different sapphire colors:

 Blue Sapphire Color Grading

 This is the highest color grading for our blue sapphires.
 Color of these sapphires is as deep of a blue a sapphire can get without turning opaque or being overly colored.
-Brilliance of these sapphires is also excellent.
+Transparency of these sapphires is also excellent.

 Color of these blue sapphires is a shade less of a blue than intense.
 Such sapphires have extremely rich blue vivid color and are highly sought after.

-Such blue sapphires have as rich of a color as intense blue but don't have as much brilliance as an intense blue sapphire.
+Such blue sapphires have as rich of a color as intense blue but don't have as much transparency as an intense blue sapphire.
 Such sapphires are still quite rare and in demand (formerly Royal Blue).

 Such sapphires are lighter than medium blue sapphires and generally have color saturation of 20-40%.
-These sapphires have excellent brilliance and exude significant white reflections and also often are referred to as pastel blue sapphires.
+These sapphires have excellent transparency and exude significant white reflections and also often are referred to as pastel blue sapphires.

 These sapphires have bluish black color and are opaque.